gunthercox/Salvius/readme.md

 Salvius currently does not have the ability to do this, however there is plans to implement this in the future.

-## Humanoid Implementation

-**Salvius is built in compliance with the [ESDHR Standard for Humanoid Robots](https://docs.google.com/document/d/1kLIT6YXfhJEgOr0qnIzIyuPmO9281X-MAqK7zRCZhhQ/pub).**

-The current implementation status is described below.

-Salvius is a humanoid robot built from recycled parts.
-The parts used to build Salvius have been salvaged from broken home appliances, and donated by friends and businesses.
-This aspect of the project has resulted in various advantages and roadblocks along the way.
-Many parts for the robot can easily be salvaged from existing electronic devices and hardware.
-However, due to the nature of accepting donated parts, it is not always possible to acquire multiples of anything.

 ## Notes

 #### SSH into Rapsberry Pi